 - Embedded Systems Security

 Research projects in Professor Harris' group is related to testing of hardware and software systems.
 His field of interest includes validation of hardware systems to ensure that the behavior of the system matches the intentions of the designer.
 He also investigates the application of testing for computer security.
 Natural Language Processing (NLP) is a prominent theme in Professor Harris' work in both security and verification.
 NLP techniques are used to extract information from hardware specifications, and NLP techniques are used to identify social engineering attacks in a dialog between two speakers.

-Professor Harris serves on the program committees of several leading conferences in test and verification including IEEE/ACM Design Automation Conference (DAC), IEEE International Test Conference (ITC), Haifa Verification Conference (HVC), IEEE Hardware Oriented Security and Trust (HOST), and the IEEE Conference on Technologies for Homeland Security.
+Professor Harris serves on the program committees of several leading conferences in verification and security including IEEE Hardware Oriented Security and Trust (HOST), Haifa Verification Conference (HVC), and the IEEE Conference on Technologies for Homeland Security.